 We know your direct mail message is important, and with our secure data centers and facilities we at PrimeNet Direct Marketing Solutions have ensured that we won’t let weather slow us down.

 Some Hurricane Facts:

-- The 2016 Atlantic hurricane season runs from June 1 to November 30.
+The usual Atlantic hurricane season runs from June 1 to November 30.
 The areas covered include the North Atlantic Ocean, Gulf of Mexico and the Caribbean Sea.

 A hurricane watch indicates the possibility that a region could experience hurricane conditions within 48 hours.
 A hurricane warning indicates that sustained winds of at least 74 mph are expected within 36 hours.

 As of May 24th, 2018, the NOAA Climate Prediction Center states that forecasters in the USA expect this 2018 Atlantic hurricane season to be “near-normal” to “above-normal” in storm quantity and intensity.